Online Merchant Accounts24 hour UK service

 If you are a business with a PayPal enquiry, call them on their business freephone number 0800 358 7929.

-Please refer to Official Online Merchant Accounts website here. for call charges.
+Please refer to the official Online Merchant Accounts website here.
 You will be connected directly to a Paypal Merchant Account customer service agent.
 Contact helpline is in no way affiliated with Paypal Merchant Account.

 If you need to escalate any queries, youve got a general enquiry unrelated to a PayPal account or you are contacting a non-customer services department such as Human Resources, you can contact PayPal UKs head office at this address: